RedisGraph/redisgraph-bulk-loader/README.md

 ```

 ## Usage
-Pip installation exposes `redisgraph-bulk-insert` as a command to invoke this tool:
+Pip installation exposes `redisgraph-bulk-loader` as a command to invoke this tool:
 ```
-redisgraph-bulk-insert GRAPHNAME [OPTIONS]
+redisgraph-bulk-loader GRAPHNAME [OPTIONS]
 ```

 Installation by cloning the repository allows the script to be invoked via Python like so: